Accounting Services

 • Departmental Administration - Includes Dean's office, Faculty Administrative salaries, equipment service contracts and repairs, administrative and clerical salaries, office supplies, and other non-salary costs that will be addressed later.

 The following are the accounting practices and procedures for assigning expenditures to federally sponsored programs as direct or F&A costs.
-This will provide the framework for consistently charging costs throughout LSUHSC-NO. The University's responsibility for compliance with these and other cost regulations is clearly established in OMB Circular A-21 C.4.d (1):
+This will provide the framework for consistently charging costs throughout LSUHSC-NO. The University's responsibility for compliance with these and other cost regulations is clearly established in 2 CFR Part 200 Subpart E - General Provisions.

 The primary responsibility for making a determination as to whether an administrative support position (as well as other direct costs) is justified and appropriate to be charged directly to a federal project and for compliance with Federal requirements at the time of any transaction or subsequently upon audit or other request rests with the Project Director or Principal Investigator and his or her Department Chair/Division Head.
 Restricted cost categories and other inappropriate charges can be readily detected in audits, and resulting disallowances must be reimbursed to the federal government.